Python System Information

 Lastly there are some general functions available directly under the psi namespace such as loadavg(), getzoneid() etc. Once more see the docstrings for detailed information.

-Some information may not be available on all platforms, rather then trying to emulate this information these parts of the API just don’t exist on those platforms.
-Examples of these are: psi.process.Process.pcpu which is not available on Linux, psi.getzoneid() which is only available on SunOS 10 and above etc.
+Some information may not be available on all platforms, rather then trying to emulate this information these parts of the API just don’t exists on those platforms.
+Examples of these are: psi.process.Process.pcpu which is not available on Linux, psi.getzoneid() which is only available on SunOS 10 and above etc. If not all information can be found some attribute descriptors of objects might return subclasses of AttributeError, allowing you to use generic getattr() semantics as well as more specifically detect why an attribute is not available (insufficient privileges, not implemented, …).

 Python: 2.2 and above, including 3.x.